garfieldmoore/garfieldmoore.github.io/_posts/2018-09-05-agile-architecture.markdown

 * This will skew your estimates for features.

 #### Intertwine it with stories
-A lot of teams can be successful doing architecture 'all the time' as part of thier story development life-cycle.
+A lot of teams can be successful doing architecture 'all the time' as part of their story development life-cycle.
 There's a lot to be said for this approach because it ensures the estimates for feature work includes all technical tasks, including architectural work.

 However, often by the time the team sees a story, delivery expectations have already been set with other parts of the business.